embroider-build/embroider/SPEC.md

 Status: intent to deprecate
 ```

-List of paths to Javascript files that should be included as `<script type="module">` whenever this package is active.
+List of paths to Javascript modules that must be resolvable at runtime whenever this package is active.

 This is a backward-compatibility feature that's used by the v1-to-v2 compiler.